 A definitive list of the best British albums simply cannot exist, whatever its purpose, and it’d be futile attempting to rank even those we have selected here.

-But it is at least a number that we think offers a decent cross section of what this country has offered to the music world over the past several decades.
+So we've instead gone for a chronological list of albums that we think offers a decent cross-section of what this country has offered to the music world over the past several decades.

 What’s more, these are all great test discs.
-In fact, if you’re in the habit of digging out the records we mention in our reviews, there probably isn’t much to surprise you here.
+In fact, if you’re in the habit of digging out the records we mention in our reviews across the years, there probably isn’t much to surprise you here.

 The albums below are not necessarily those with the highest production value (that's a different list), with every instrument polished to the bone, but they do all highlight those facets of reproduced sound that it is imperative any good system gets right.
-There are tricky rhythms, exaggerated dynamic shifts, and of course plenty of dense textures to sonically explore.
+There are tricky rhythms, exaggerated dynamic shifts, emotive vocals and of course plenty of dense textures to sonically explore.
 Most of all, these are albums we love listening to, and there's no better test of your hi-fi system's prowess than with an album you truly love.

 Your favourite album probably isn’t on here, and there will be at least a few you think are naff, but these are the albums we’ll continue playing on repeat nonetheless.

 - Read all our British Hi-Fi Week 2023 news, features and reviews